 Broadway performances: Riverdance 25th Anniversary Tour, January 21-26; “Hello Dolly!”
 February 18-March 1; Rain: A Tribute to the Beatles, March 13-15; Les Miserables, March 17-29.

 Founded in 1809, the Walnut Street Theatre is America’s oldest theater and is also the official State Theatre of Pennsylvania and a National Historic Landmark.
 Walnut Street Theatre produces an exciting season of Broadway-quality musicals and plays, along with its acclaimed WST for Kids series and Independence Studio on 3 season.

 Onstage: “A Woman of No Importance,” classic comedy of manners by Oscar Wilde, through March 1, 2020; “Thurgood,” through February 9; “The Best Man,” by Gore Vidal, March 10-April 26; “The Bodyguard,” May 12-July 12.

 Arden Theatre Company

 Since 1988, Arden Theatre Company, a professional theatre in Old City, brings to life great stories by great storytellers.
 Productions include classics, new works, musicals and children’s theatre.

-Onstage: “An Iliad” and “Tiny Beautiful Things,” through December 8; “The Snow Queen,” a journey through the four seasons from the classic story by Hans Christian Anderson, November 27-January 26, 2020
+Onstage: “The Snow Queen,” a journey through the four seasons from the classic story by Hans Christian Anderson, through January 26, 2020.